JanRSmit/HALS-Mechatronics/MOTION/Readme-MOTION.md

 to finish

-Enough speed, contemporary , proven, active support, internationally available
+Enough speed, contemporary , proven, active support, internationally available, and a proven path to stronger motors (or perhaps even less powerful motors).

 to finish